fwolfst/kalindar/README.md

 It employs the ri_cal, sinatra, i18n ruby gems, the rightjs JavaScript framework and the Pure CSS framework.

+It shows recuring events and reloads on ics file changes.

 ## Installation

 Add this line to your application's Gemfile: